thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="tb-private-cloud-if-i-cancel-will-you-return-my-data" data-title="If I cancel, will you return my data?">
                         <div class="container">
                             <p>Yes.
-Once we receive your cancellation notice, we prepare a full encrypted PostgreSQL/Cassandra dump of all your tenant data—including entities, telemetry, files, and audit logs—and deliver it to you over a secure channel (SFTP link or your own cloud bucket).</p>
+Once we receive your cancellation notice, we prepare a full encrypted PostgreSQL/Cassandra dump of all your tenant data—including entities, telemetry, files, and audit logs—and deliver it to you over a secure channel (SFTP link or your own cloud bucket). <br><br></p>
                             <p>You have up to 60 days after the cancellation date to download and verify the dump.
 After that 60-day grace period, all remaining backups and cluster data are permanently and securely deleted from our systems.</p>
                         </div>
                     </div>